What Expats Need to Know About Japan’s Work Culture

 Etiquette and Professional Behavior Every Expat Must Know

-Learning basic manners will decrease your chances of confusion as well as help you to better assimilate into a Japanese work place.
+Learning basic manners will decrease your chances of confusion as well as help you better assimilate into a Japanese workplace.

 Bowing

-The deeper and longer the bow, the more respect and formality is conveyed.
-Witnessing the etiquette of others bow will enable you to repay with a similar courtesy.
+A deeper and longer bow conveys more respect and formality.
+Witnessing the etiquette of others’ bows will enable you to repay with a similar courtesy.

 Business Card Protocol (Meishi)